ioccc-src/winner/markdown.md

 Such markdown causes `pandoc(1)` to generate `<hr />`.
 The `<hr />` has no effect in standard HTML 5 and interacts badly with unquoted attribute values.

-If a horizontal line is really needed, use:

 ```<!---html-->
 ❌ * * *